pimsmath/vxml_site/content/home/about.md

 The PIMS VXML builds on the success of the [Washington Experimental Mathematical Laboratory](https://wxml.math.washington.edu) and similar initiatives at other universities.
-In addition, the PIMS VXML leverages the distributed structure of PIMS to bring together more dispersed and diverse groups to work on a broad range of topics.
+In addition, the PIMS VXML leverages the distributed structure of PIMS to bring together more dispersed and diverse teams to contribute and work on the projects.

 #### The Axioms of VXML
 The VXML strongly believes in [Federico Ardila-Mantilla’s